-The mean 1-year inflation rate begins at 1.6% and moves to 4.8% by the end of 50 years, again both in line with the model parameters.
-The $1^{st} - 99^{th}$ percentile range of the 1-year inflation rate after 10 years is -3.7% to +12.9%.
+The mean one-year inflation rate begins at 1.6% and moves to 4.8% by the end of 50 years, both in line with the model parameters.
+The 1st-99th percentile range of the one-year inflation rate after 10 years is -3.7% to +12.9%.
 Although the United States has not experienced deflation over an entire year since 1954, it seems quite appropriate to assign positive probability to this event.

 From the description in Section 3, recall that the 10-year inflation rate is derived from the expected path of inflation over the next ten years.
-Given the assumption of mean reversion of inflation, it is expected that there is less uncertainty inherent in predicting longer term inflation rates.
-The simulation confirms this - the mean 10-year inflation rate begins at 3.6% and moves to 4.5% by the end of 50 years, closer to the long-term mean parameter of 4.8%.
-Also, the $1^{st} - 99^{th}$ percentile range of the 10-year inflation rate after 10 years is 2.0% to 6.9%, demonstrating that, over longer time horizons, the (geometric) average rate of inflation is less variable.
+Given the assumption of mean reversion of inflation, it is expected that there is less uncertainty inherent in predicting longer-term inflation rates.
+The simulation confirms this-the mean 10-year inflation rate begins at 3.6% and moves to 4.5% by the end of 50 years, closer to the long-term mean parameter of 4.8%.
+Also, the 1st-99th percentile range of the 10-year inflation rate after 10 years is 2.0% to 6.9%, demonstrating that, over longer time horizons, the (geometric) average rate of inflation is less variable.

-The funnel of doubt graphs of 1-month, 1-year, and 10-year inflation rates are shown on Figures 4-6.
-The uncertainty of the 10-year inflation rate is much smaller than it is for 1-month and 1-year rates, reflecting the strength of the mean reversion term for this single factor model.
+The funnel of doubt graphs of one-month, one-year, and 10year inflation rates are shown in Figures 4 through 6.
+The uncertainty of the 10-year inflation rate is much smaller than it is for one-month and one-year rates, reflecting the strength of the mean reversion term for this single-factor model.
 Although inflation varies widely over shorter time horizons, in this model the long-term inflation rate is much less variable.
-This pattern can be altered by increasing the volatility of the inflation process (σ_a) or reducing the mean reversion speed (κ_a).
+This pattern can be altered by increasing the volatility of the inflation process (σ_q) or reducing the mean reversion speed (κ_q).

-The histograms for the 1-year projected inflation rates and of actual 1-year inflation rates from 1913-2003 (from January to January) are shown on Figure 7.
+The histograms for the one-year projected inflation rates and of actual one-year inflation rates from 1913 through 2003 (from January to January) are shown on Figure 7.
 It is readily apparent that the modeled inflation rates generate a nice bell-shaped curve, whereas the actual inflation rates are much less smooth.
-One reason for this difference is that the model results are is based on 5,000 iterations, while the actual data contain only 90 data points.
+One reason for this difference is that the model results are based on 5,000 iterations, while the actual data contain only 90 data points.
 More importantly, though, the projected values are derived from a concise mathematical expression that will produce a smooth distribution of results, but the actual inflation rates depend on the interactions of an almost unlimited number of variables.
-The key question, though, is whether the model adequately expresses the probability distribution of potential inflation rates.
-The actual inflation rates are more leptokurtic (fatter in the tails than a normal distribution) than the modeled values, but reflect the central portion of the graph fairly well.
+The key question is whether the model adequately expresses the probability distribution of potential inflation rates.
+The actual inflation rates are more leptokurtic (fatter in the tails than a normal distribution) than the modeled values, but they reflect the central portion of the graph fairly well.
 All of the large negative inflation rates occurred prior to 1950.
 Many of the positive outliers are from years prior to 1980, when monetary policy was less focused on controlling inflation.